puppetlabs/trapperkeeper-webserver-jetty9/README.md

 is a normal Java [Servlet](http://docs.oracle.com/javaee/7/api/javax/servlet/Servlet.html).
 The `path` is the URL prefix at which the servlet will be registered.
 There is also a three argument version of the function which takes these arguments:
-`[servlet path servlet-init-params]`, where the first two arguments are the same as in the two argument version and the `servlet-init-params` is a map of servlet init parameters.
+`[servlet path options]`, where the first two arguments are the same as in the two argument version and options is a map containing two optional keys, `:server-id` and `:servlet-init-params`.
+As in `add-ring-handler`, `:server-id` specifies which server to add the handler to, with `:default` used if `:server-id` is absent or the two-argument version is called.
+The value stored at the `:servlet-init-params` key is a map of servlet init parameters.

 For example, to host a servlet at `/my-app`: